gotchoices/MyCHIPs/doc/Protocol.md

 The term *user* is also used to be roughly synonymous with entity (with a possible bias toward human entities).

 Entities should quantify the degree to which they trust the peer entities they connect with.
-When that trust is greater than zero (i.e. credit terms are offered), one should be prepared to lose the amount of value quantified in the trust.
+When that trust is greater than zero (i.e. [credit terms](./Tallies.md#credit-terms) are offered), one should be prepared to lose the amount of value quantified in the trust.
 For example, if I extend you 10 CHIPs of credit, I must recognize the possibility that you may fail to uphold your promise.
 In that case, I may lose the promised value, or have to rely on collateral if such is a part of the particular credit agreement.

-Although this limited risk from trading parters is a necessary part of the system, people should be exposed to indirect risks.
+Although this limited risk from trading parters is a necessary part of the system, people should not be exposed to indirect risks.
 For example, if I (A) share a tally with you (B), and you also share a tally with a third entity (C), I don't want to have to rely on your trust of C.
 C may hurt you.
 But I don't want C to be able to hurt me.